royw/fc-audit/README.md

 - Auditing spreadsheet usage
 - Analyzing model structure

+fc-audit only reads FreeCAD documents and does not modify them.

 ## Installation

 The recommended way to install fc-audit is using [pipx](https://pypa.github.io/pipx/), which installs the tool in an isolated environment.